JeongTaekBang/MyArticles/Investment Policy Statement.md

   Regularly reassess portfolio allocation based on economic changes (e.g., GDP revisions or sector performance shifts).
 Set triggers, such as a 5% drop in ROE or underperformance in a sector, to prompt rebalancing.
 - **Adjustment Frequency**:
   Quarterly reviews or when a major shift in GDP or company projections occurs.

 ---

+## Cash Management Strategy

+### Cash Equivalents
+- **Policy:** Minimize cash holdings, instead using low-beta stocks in the Flag Bearer category as cash equivalents.
+- **Objective:** Maintain liquidity and stability while maximizing growth potential.
+- **Guidelines:** Liquidate cash equivalents only when high-potential investment opportunities arise in the Flag Bearer Candidate category, ensuring efficient capital deployment.

+### Tax and Profit Realization
+- **Policy:** Periodically realize profits and pay taxes, which reinforces gains and provides stability to the overall portfolio.
+- **Objective:** Enhance quality of life through disciplined investment, creating financial security while keeping the focus on long-term goals.

+---

+## Risk Management

+### Self-Discipline and Execution
+- **Policy:** Emphasize self-management as the primary risk factor.
+Maintain a disciplined approach to mitigate risks associated with decision-making and emotional influence.
+- **Execution Focus:** Prioritize the alignment of actions with the outlined strategy, with minimal focus on real-time profit/loss metrics to avoid distraction.

+### Leverage Avoidance
+- **Policy:** Avoid leverage to minimize compounded risks.
+- **Objective:** Maintain financial resilience by managing investments without leveraging, given the inherent risks associated with long-term growth strategies.

+---

+## Logging and Documentation

+### Self-Reflection and Use of GPT
+- **Policy:** Keep comprehensive records of investment decisions and strategies in an essay-like format to promote self-reflection.
+- **GPT Utilization:** Use GPT selectively in the refining process, avoiding dependency on it for initial drafts.
+Maintain independent, critical analysis as the core of decision-making.

+### Record-Keeping
+- **Guidelines:** Document every decision and thought process for future reference, challenging and validating insights to continuously improve strategic understanding.

+---

+## Quality of Life Considerations

+### Balancing Investment with Life Goals
+- **Objective:** The ultimate purpose of investing is to improve quality of life, both financially and personally.
+- **Policy:** Engage in activities outside of the market that bring joy and maintain mental resilience.
+- **Guidelines:** Regularly evaluate whether the investment journey contributes positively to overall well-being, adjusting as necessary.

+---

+## Performance Review and Benchmarking

+### Evaluation Metrics
+- **Growth Benchmarks:** Assess performance against major market indices and the progress of Flag Bearer Candidates relative to their milestones.
+- **Long-term Focus:** Use GDP and other economic indicators of countries invested in as markers for evaluating growth alignment.

+---

+## Conclusion: Commitment to Long-Term Resilience

+### Final Note
+This IPS represents a disciplined, high-growth strategy with a focus on resilience, founder-led companies, and forward-thinking investments in Flag Bearer Candidates.
+The commitment to governance quality, self-discipline, and thoughtful decision-making aligns with the ultimate objective: sustainable long-term growth and quality of life improvement.

+---
 # Scenario-Based Portfolio Allocation Model